zchee/golang-wiki/Modules.md

 There are four directives: `module`, `require`, `exclude`, `replace`.

 `exclude` and `replace` directives only operate on the current (“main”) module. `exclude` and `replace` directives in modules other than the main module are ignored when building the main module.
 The `replace` and `exclude` statements therefore allow the main module complete control over its own build, without also being subject to complete control by dependencies.
-(TODO: show example exclude and replace directives and/or FAQ on when to use them).
+(See FAQ [below](https://github.com/golang/go/wiki/Modules#when-should-i-use-the-replace-directive) for an example of using `replace` directives).

 In Go source code, packages are imported using the full path including the module, for example:
  * `import "example.com/my/module/v2/pkg/foo"` to import `foo` from the v2 version of module `example.com/my/module`.